Cosmos9526/GPU-Accelerated-FASTQ-to-BAM-Pipeline-using-Parabricks/README.md

-# GPU-Accelerated FASTQ to BAM Pipeline using Parabricks
+# GPU-Accelerated FASTQ to VCF Pipeline using Parabricks

-This README provides instructions to execute a GPU-accelerated variant of the GATK Best Practices alignment pipeline using NVIDIA Parabricks' `fq2bam` tool.
+This README provides a step-by-step guide to execute a **GPU-accelerated GATK Best Practices pipeline** using NVIDIA Parabricks.
+The workflow includes both alignment (FASTQ to BAM) and variant calling (BAM to VCF), leveraging the high-performance `cosmos9526/fq2bam_ref` Docker image.

+---

-## 📦 Description
+## 📦 Pipeline Overview

-This pipeline takes paired-end FASTQ files and performs:
+### Step 1: FASTQ to BAM (`fq2bam`)

+Performs:

 * Alignment with BWA-MEM
 * Sorting by coordinate
 * Marking duplicates
 * Base Quality Score Recalibration (BQSR)

-All operations are GPU-accelerated using the `cosmos9526/fq2bam_ref` Docker image.
+### Step 2: BAM to VCF (`haplotypecaller`)

+Performs:

+* Local reassembly of active regions
+* SNP and indel calling
+* Genotype likelihood calculation
+* Variant calling in VCF format

+All steps are fully GPU-accelerated.

 ---

-## 🚀 Run Command
+## 🚀 Run Commands

+### 1️⃣ FASTQ to BAM

 ```bash
 docker run --rm -it \